trailofbits/cb-multios/README.md

 $ ./build.sh
 ```

-That should build both the original and patched binaries in the `bin` folder of the respective binary.
+This will build both the original and patched binaries in the `bin` folder of the respective binary.

-Currently this works on OS X. Some of the binaries also work on Linux, but not all.
-Yet.

 #Testing
 The cgc provided testing tools (located in `tools/cb-testing`) can be made to work with some tweaking.
 Key differences involved:

-- Changing the testing script to use SOCAT instead of their own program and adjusting the script accordingly (use local ip, and correct directories, etc)
+- Changing the testing script to use `socat` instead of their own `cb-server` and adjusting the script accordingly (use local ip, and correct directories, etc)
 - Lessening many of the sleep and timeout times so they could run at a reasonable rate

 Most changes were in `cb-test` although there were a few timeout changes in `cb-replay`.